twknab/gear_list_MEVN/README.md

 ### Bugs Backlog

+- [HIGH] Validation errors not properly displaying registration page (try signing up with duplicate email, will see validation message print in server log but not displaying in UI.
+Might be improperly reading objects.)
 - [LOW PRI] When attaching one item to many lists, selecing "Update" without any list selections pops up a "Done" message.
 Instead, should say no changes detected or not show a success message at all.

+### TODO

+- Add a "Congratulations message" when all itmes are completed and visually change a bit to look more "done"
+- Add reset button to easily reset a list -- maybe add a confirmation modal as a "blocker" to confirm and prevent accidental reset

 ### Wishlist / Next Features (may require addt'l creation of models)